3 Lessons That Help Explain Jane Austen’s Enduring Popularity

 Why do readers still pore over Jane Austen’s books, two hundred years after their publication?

 Puzzled researches have employed data analytics to get to the bottom of this mystery.
 The New York Times’ data scientists explain why the author’s popularity endures here.
-One key takeaway from the research is that readers are enthralled by Austen’s ability to deconstruct social relations and explain why “not all is as it seems."
+One key takeaway from the research is that readers are enthralled by Austen’s ability to deconstruct social relations and explain why “not all is as it seems."i

 The ability to get to the bottom of a man or woman's true character, and so unmask their hidden motives, has always been in short supply.
 But it’s more needed than ever today, as political correctness and social media posts often disguise people’s real opinions and values.
 An additional problem is the increasing lack of agreement on what constitutes good or bad character.
 If you don't value honesty, for example, catching someone in a lie won't be cause for alarm.